TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/03 - Leviticus/Leviticus 27/Leviticus 27.24.md

 ---

-In the year of jubilee the field shall return unto him of whom it was bought, even to him to whom the possession of the land belongeth.
+In the Year of Jubilee the field shall return to him from whom it was bought, even to him to whom the possession of the land belongs.